Broccoli osteoarthritis

 Broccoli Facts

 Drug companies will be excited about these findings about broccoli osteoarthritis.
-Quite soon we will be seeing sulforaphane and diallyl disulphide on the shelves of pharmacists for the treatment of our creaking joints; already you can purchase lutein for your macular degeneration.
+Quite soon we will be seeing sulforaphane and "diallyl disulphide" on the shelves of pharmacists for the treatment of our creaking joints; already you can purchase lutein and zeaxanthin for the prevention of macular degeneration.

 Alternatively you could eat more broccoli and garlic.
-Tastes a good deal better and you can be sure it will be 1 percent of the price.
+That would taste a good deal better and you can be sure they will be 1 percent of the price of the supplements.

 Start now, do not wait for that osteoarthritis to form.
 Prevention is after all better than a cure.

-The broccoli facts have been highly researched for their anti-tumour properties, including the aggressive prostate disease, from a compound called glucoraphanin.
-I think it is a phytosterol but cannot confirm that.
+The broccoli facts have been highly researched for their anti-tumour properties, including the aggressive prostate disease by a compound called glucoraphanin; it is the precursor of sulforaphane.

-In any case, broccoli is rich in phytosterols too; their anti-tumour properties are well researched.
+In any case broccoli is rich in many phytosterols too; their anti-tumour properties are well researched.

-They can be used for making the perfect broccoli soups; just add your favourite herbs and spices, or just a simple onion, potato and broccoli mix.
+They can be used for making perfect broccoli soups.
+Just add your favourite herbs and spices; or just a simple onion, potato and celery mix.
 It is healthy, so easy and delicious.
+You can even blend in an avocado; the healthy fats increase the absorption of all these nutrients.

 Safe, KNOWN ways of preventing and treating this painful disease.

 1. Watch your weight.
 The obese invariably get osteoarthritis of knees, feet and hips.
 Are you at risk?
-See the BMI calculator at Free weight loss programs.
+See the BMI calculator below.

-3. Chicken bones bouillon.
-Read the Harvard research at chicken bones use them to make a delic soup.
+3. Chicken bones bouillon; use it to make a delicious soup.

 4. Gentle exercise, especially non-weightbearing swimming and cycling.
 Read more at exercise class benefits arthritis.